Last updated: August 03, 2021

 Specific Templates – Just like any other practice Anesthesiology practices also use templates and follow similar protocols every day.
 Before choosing the right EMR for your Anesthesiology practice one should always keep in mind the most important templates that need to be included such as:

-ICD/CPT Codes – CDC regularly updates different diseases and their codes and the EMR software should first of all include ICD/CPT codes that ae relevant to your practice and the EMR system should also be able to automatically update the system easily so that the codes are updated on a regular basis and that the practitioners don’t have to go out of their way to attain any codes.
+ICD/CPT Codes – CDC regularly updates different diseases and their codes and the EMR software should, first of all, include ICD/CPT codes that are relevant to your practice and the EMR system should also be able to automatically update the system easily so that the codes are updated on a regular basis and that the practitioners don’t have to go out of their way to attain any codes.